ZipCodeCore/WhiteSpace/README.md

 ## postscript

-When I asked Github CoPilit to describe _whitespace_ with respect to Java, it helpfully wrote:
+_When I asked Github CoPilot to describe _whitespace_ with respect to Java, it helpfully wrote:_

    In Java, whitespace refers to one or more non-printable characters such as: